savi-lang/savi/proposals/lambdas-04-kinds.md

   - It's as if the block becomes an object (with ref cap: `val`)
   - the object has a single function corresponding to the block body
   - the captured variables are arguments to a `:new val` constructor
-  - within the block, the captured variables are fields, which may not be rebound because the block function is a `:fun val`.
+  - within the block, the captured variables are fields, which may not be rebound because the block function is a `:fun box`.

 Internal Implementation / Optimization:
   - when objectified, it is a heap-allocated object of an anonymous one-off type, behaving like the "as if" model, and using a virtual table for dispatch when called.